Dyuuz/Dyuuz/ReadMe.md

 ---

 💻 I specialize in **Backend Development in software applications**
-📊 I've worked on **personal projects, internship & live projects**
+📊 I've worked on **personal, internship & live projects**
-📚 Equipped in **Advanced Python Frameworks concept & System Security and Scalability**
+📚 I'm equipped in **Advanced Python Frameworks concept & System Security and Scalability**
-💡 Always eager to **optimize performance, solve problems and make impacts** 🧑‍💻 Passionate about **AI and Web3**
+💡 I'm dedicated to **continuous improvement, innovative problem-solving, and making a lasting difference** 🧑‍💻 Passionate about **AI and Web3**

 ## Portfolio